chiselstrike/chiselstrike/docusaurus/docs/secrets.md

 :::caution
 We know you know this, but a reminder is always welcome!
-Never commit your secrets file to git!
+Never commit your secrets file to git and don't expose them where users can ask for them!
 :::